 Christmas gifts greatly determine what kids play after Christmas.
 If they get a soccer ball, they’ll play football.
 If the gift is a remote control car, they’ll drive that thing until batteries run out.

-In my case, my parents never told me what they would give me.
-It was always a surprise.
+In my case, my parents never told me what I would get.
+It was a surprise.

-I was always excited, of course.
-I knew I was going to receive something, and that was enough.
-However, without the information about what I would get, I could not have predicted precisely how the holidays would go.
-Therefore, Christmas was a time of uncertainty.
-‘Good’ uncertainty, but uncertainty nonetheless.
+Christmas surprises were always good for me.
+I knew I was going to get something, and that was exciting.
+However, without the information of what I would get, I could not have predicted what I would be playing afterwards.

-However, there is a similarity.
-Without knowing what Brexit will bring, British regulators can not commit to any given plan of action for their post-Brexit strategies.
-They know that when Brexit arrives, the task will be great, but it is impossible for them to say precisely what they will do after Brexit.
+UK regulators know that when Brexit arrives, the task will be great, but it is impossible for them to say precisely what they will do after Brexit.

 Uncertainty can be good or bad.
 It can cause emotion or anxiety.
-It may be present in seemingly trivial situations or in very important matters.
-However, if one is to draw partial and incomplete conclusions from the above, deep down below all uncertainty seems fundamentally the same.
+It may be present in trivial situations or in very important matters.
+However, deep down below all uncertainty seems fundamentally the same.

 It’s about not knowing what the future will bring and having to adapt once the future reveals itself.